-Banks have started offering more metal credit cards in the past few years, and the annual fees are lower.
+Banks have started offering more metal credit cards in recent years, and the annual fees are much lower.

 Some people like the feel of a metal credit card and the reactions they get when making purchases.
 Metal credit cards are usually heavier than regular plastic cards.
-Personally, I like them for the practicality: I’ve used my Chase Sapphire Preferred to scrape ice off a car window in the winter and open a locked door when I forgot my keys.
+Personally, I like the practicality: I’ve used my Chase Sapphire Preferred to scrape ice off a car window in the winter, and to open a locked door when I forgot my keys.

 Did I forget any?
 Leave a comment and let me know.

 This is a great card for business owners who have Amazon Prime or Business Prime and spend a lot of money on Amazon.com or Amazon Web Services.
 It also provides the option to have more time to pay off the card without interest fees instead of getting rewards.

 If you’re a Prime subscriber, there’s pretty much no reason not to get this card.
 You’ll get 5% back on Amazon purchases and there’s no annual fee for the card.

 This is probably cheapest option if you’re trying to get a metal card without paying a high annual fee as long as you’re subscribed to Prime.
 Read our full review of both Amazon Visa cards here.

 The Business Gold Card from American Express is unique because it provides 4X Membership Rewards points in the two categories you spend the most in, out of six possible categories (up to $150,000 in combined purchases per year, then 1X).